mattfenwick/Beagle/docs/tutorials/parsing2.md

-### Stage 3: Parsing ###
+### Stage 3: Syntactic analysis ###

-In this step, we assemble the tokens into s-expressions (lists and atoms).
+In this stage, we have to assemble our tokens into a parse tree.
+We'll call the result an s-expression.

-    {
-      type:"list",
-      value:[
-        {type:"symbol", value:"define"},
-        {type:"symbol", value:"x"},
-        {type:"symbol", value:"4"}
-      ]
-    }

-and for the second example:

-    {
-      type:"list",
-      value:[
-        {type:"symbol", value:"cons"},
-        {type:"symbol", value:"4"},
-        {type:"list",
-         value:[
-            {type:"symbol", value:"list"},
-            {type:"symbol", value:"5"}
-         ]
-        }
-      ]
-    }

-We saw in the grammar that an SExpression is an atom or a list.
-So here's what that looks like in code:
+One of the great things about Lisp is its simple syntax:  s-expressions are either atoms, which are strings and symbols, or lists, which are composed of s-expressions surrounded by `(` and `)`.

+So given a token stream, we can extract either an atom or a list; given appropriate definitions of `getAtom` and `getList`, this is what `getSExpression :: Maybe [Token] -> SExpression` looks like:

     function getSExpression(tokens) {
         var sexpr;

-      if( tokens.length === 0 ) {
+        if (tokens.length === 0) {
             return false;
         }

-      // an s-expression is either a symbol sexpr = getAtom(tokens);
+        // an s-expression is either an atom sexpr = getAtom(tokens);
-      if( sexpr ) {
+        if (sexpr) {
             return sexpr;
         }

         // or a list
         sexpr = getList(tokens);
-      if( sexpr ) {
+        if (sexpr) {
             return sexpr;
         }

         // no other possibilities
         throw new ParseError("unexpected error: couldn't find s-expression and token stream was not empty", tokens);
     }

+Note the boundary condition:  if the token stream is empty, clearly we can't find an s-expression.
+Then we try to extract an atom; if that doesn't work, we try to extract a list.
+Then there's a sanity check:  if we made a mistake in the implementation, and somehow don't find *anything*, we'll get a nice exception instead of a silent failure.

+So how is `getAtom` implemented?

+    // [Token] -> Maybe SExpression
-First, if the token stream is empty we abort.
+    // returns false if token stream is empty or first token is NOT a symbol or string function getAtom(tokens) {
-Then we try to find an atom; if that succeeds we return it.
+        if (tokens.length === 0) {
+            return false;
+        }

+        var first = tokens[0];

+        if (first.type === 'symbol' || first.type === 'string') {
+            return {
+                result: new SExpression(first.type, first.value),
+                rest: tokens.slice(1)
+            };
+        }

+        return false;
+    }

+`getAtom` succeeds if it finds a symbol or a string as the next token, otherwise it returns false.

+And here's `getList`:

+    // [Token] -> Maybe SExpression
+    // returns false if tokens is empty or doesn't start with open
+    // throws an error if first token is a ')'
+    // throws an error if a properly 'balanced' list can't be found function getList(tokens) {
+        var sexpr, elems = [],
+            inputTokens = tokens;

+        if (tokens.length === 0) {
+            return false;
+        }

+        if (tokens[0].type === 'close') {
+            throw new ParseError("')' token found without matching '('", inputTokens);
+        }

+        // a list *has* to start with a '(' if (tokens[0].type !== 'open') {
+            return false;
+        }

+        tokens = tokens.slice(1);

+        // keep going until a ')'
+        while (tokens[0] && (tokens[0].type !== 'close')) {
+            // a list could have as many nested lists or atoms as it pleased sexpr = getSExpression(tokens);
+            if (!sexpr) {
+                return false;
+            }
+            elems.push(sexpr.result);
+            tokens = sexpr.rest;
+        }

+        // a list needs a close-paren
+        if (tokens[0] && tokens[0].type === 'close') {
+            return {
+                result: new SExpression('list', elems),
+                rest: tokens.slice(1)
+            };
+        }

+        // uh-oh! we didn't find a close-paren ... throw new ParseError("'(' token found without matching ')'", inputTokens);
+    }

+That's more complicated because it has to check lots of error conditions and generate helpful error message if it does detect any problems:

+ - a leading `)` would mean unbalanced parentheses

+ - empty input, or input that doesn't start with `(`, isn't a list

-If that fails, we try to find a list; if that succeeds we return it.
+ - we have to find a `)` somewhere ... if not, this would also be unbalanced!
-If we can't find a list, then we assume that something unexpected happened and throw an error with a (hopefully) meaningful error message.

-### Dealing with faulty input ###

- - error-detection

- - error messages

- - error-tolerance
+Besides all the error-handling, the main body of `getList` churns through the tokens, finding more s-expressions until it hits a close-paren.

 ### Summary ###

-What did we do?

- - we saw how to tokenize a string, using regular expressions

- - we saw how to discard uninteresting tokens

- - we saw how to assemble tokens into complicated data structures -- s-expressions

-These are the basics of creating parsers.
-The code is relatively small and simple for Beagle, because Lisp is extremely easy to parse.
-Languages such as Javascript, Python, and C have much more complicated syntax but the basics are the same.

-Classification questions:

- - is this top-down or bottom-up?
-(I believe it's recursive descent, so top-down)

- - Is this context-free or context-sensitive?  (context-free ??)

- - Is this LL or LR?
-(I think it's LL(1))

- - backtracking? (no?)

- - deterministic?  ambiguous?  (yes & no?)
+Vanilla recursive-descent parsers of simple languages are relatively straightforward to code.
+You just have to be clear and unambiguous in your token and parse tree definitions, and write a lot of code for dealing with errors.

+Once you've written a parser or two, you may come to realize that most of the code deals with error checking.
+Check out a parser generator or a parser combinator library, which allows you to specify your grammar and generates most of the plumbing for you!